guilhermemtr/Weighted-Flooding-Simulator/README.md

 # Weighted-Flooding-Simulator
 Simulator for message flooding protocols on graphs where nodes (i.e. parties) have weights.
-This simulator is intended to evaluate the performance of the `WFF` protocol given in [paper](https://eprint.iacr.org/2022/608).
+This simulator is intended to evaluate the performance of the `WFF` protocol given in the paper [Practical Provably Secure Flooding for Blockchains.](https://eprint.iacr.org/2022/608).
 For more details on the scope of the simulator as well as on the `WFF` protocol please refer to our [paper](https://eprint.iacr.org/2022/608).